 I love the audio piece to it, because personally when I’m going through a product and they have audio, I’ll pull them all down to like my mobile phone and then listen to it when I’m mowing the lawn, so it ends up being nice that way.
 I can get a refresher of the information as I’m doing some work around the house.

-But audio products you still see them every once in a while.
+But audio products you still see every once in a while.
 But if you’re going to go to the trouble of making an audio product, just do a video course.
-And just do a video course or a membership, go through, create the PowerPoint slides, talk to the PowerPoint slides, record yourself on camera kind of like this, get them transcribed, so that you can create e-books and stuff out of it.
+And just do a video course or a membership, go through, create the PowerPoint slides, talk to the PowerPoint slides, record yourself on camera kind of like this, get them transcribed so that you can create e-books and stuff out of it.

-But even like a full pay at the beginning, we still try to drip the content out with like workbooks and homework and stuff, so that they still consume the course in very bite-size packages.
+But even like a full payment at the beginning, we still try to drip the content out with like workbooks and homework and stuff, so that they still consume the course in very bite-size packages.
 And it doesn’t necessarily have to be a ton of information every week.
 It might just be 20 minutes or 40 minutes or an hour.

 We say typically a week’s worth of content should be about an hour.
 It can be as little as 20 minutes and then cut up into videos or 20 minutes in a workbook.
-So it really just depends on the material and how dense it is and how much people have to think about it and work at it.
-And is there time that somebody needs to spend over and above what is in the course?
+It really just depends on the material and how dense it is and how much people have to think about it and work at it.
+And is there a time that somebody needs to spend over and above what is in the course?
 That kind of thing.

-So that Masterclass has a lot of video, workbooks, maybe a software element, a coaching element, some sort of a group chat element.
+That Masterclass has a lot of video, workbooks, maybe a software element, a coaching element, some sort of a group chat element.
 They’re pretty hot for any longer commitment course.
-So if the course is four weeks or six weeks or eight weeks or 12 weeks or whatever, then usually it is based on this assisted learning platform, where you have some videos every week, and then there’s some homework every week.
+If the course is four weeks or six weeks or eight weeks or 12 weeks or whatever, then usually it is based on this assisted learning platform, where you have some videos every week, and then there’s some homework every week.
 And then there’s some sort of group coaching call or office hours or something like that.
 That tends to work out really nicely from a big box course standpoint.

-Now, let’s kick over here into talking about how they are sold and the pages and the assets that you need to have in place, in order to actually get it done.
+Now, let’s kick over here into talking about how they are sold and the pages and the assets that you need to have in place, to actually get it done.
 So we’re going back to this window.

 To Sell Digital Products

-So we talked about Kindle Create.
+We talked about Kindle Create.
 All right, so in selling digital products, so the first thing you need to do, you got to make sure that you have the product.
 And if you don’t have the product already, that’s okay.
 You can actually sell the product and then fulfill the product.

 It works.
 It’s nice.
 When you can get enough people buying the course, it makes a lot of sense because you get paid to create the course.